sziem/deconv_unet_2d3d/README.md

 Note that not all input image sizes are allowed (depending on the convolution mode "valid" or "same").
 Especially for "valid" mode, input images must have a minimum number of pixels in each direction.
 That number grows exponentially with network size.
 See the ndnet-presentation for examples of what may go wrong.

 The network is implemented in another separate object.
 The number of dimensions od conv_size and pool_size must match that of the image.
 Only unet is supported right now, although there is a plan to make the network class more general.

+Existing models can be loaded in the form of tf-checkpoints.